Wintermeeting Krakow 2020

 In the last decades technological innovations such as mobile phones or internet radically changed our life.
 Technology became the myth of the new millennium and the “reliance” on new technologies increases day by day.

-The 2020 EAES Wintermeeting, a tradition conceived by Prof. Gerhard Buess and the Technology Committee, this year proposes to revisit the different technologies available today to prevent and to treat surgical complications
+The 2020 EAES Wintermeeting, a tradition conceived by Prof. Gerhard Buess and the Technology Committee, this year proposed to revisit the different technologies available today to prevent and to treat surgical complications

-We will present the scenario of the most appealing technologies available or about to be, that are likely to change our way of being surgeons in a short time.
-We will present and discuss perspectives offered by artificial intelligence, 3D printing and simulation of difficult cases, augmented reality and new frontiers of optical imaging.
+We presented the scenario of the most appealing technologies available or about to be, that are likely to change our way of being surgeons in a short time.
+We presented and discussed perspectives offered by artificial intelligence, 3D printing and simulation of difficult cases, augmented reality and new frontiers of optical imaging.

-Finally, we will present an update on the many different technologies that today help the surgeon in facing and treating complications, in the spirit of minimally invasiveness.
-New technologies for percutaneous drainage, haemostat agents and endoscopic tools will be presented and compared to surgical approach, in order to discuss their correct role today.
+Finally, we presented an update on the many different technologies that today help the surgeon in facing and treating complications, in the spirit of minimally invasiveness.
+New technologies for percutaneous drainage, haemostat agents and endoscopic tools were presented and compared to surgical approach, in order to discuss their correct role today.

-Expert surgeons and key opinion leaders will be presenting their experience including the evolution of training & education, analysing the role of artificial intelligence, social media channels and robotic technology for their improvement.
+Expert surgeons and key opinion leaders presented their experience including the evolution of training & education, analysing the role of artificial intelligence, social media channels and robotic technology for their improvement.